UCF Knights football: Conference championships

-Under George O'Leary's leadership, the Knights won four C-USA Eastern Division Championships (2005, 2007, 2010, 2012), and two Conference USA Championships (2007, 2010).
-O'Leary also led the Knights to The American conference championship in their first year in the league (2013), earning the conference's automatic berth to a BCS bowl game.
-In 2014, the Knights clinched back-to-back conference championships.
-The Knights won The American conference championship in 2017 under head coach Scott Frost, and again in 2018 under head coach Josh Heupel for the program's second set of back-to-back conference titles.
+Under head coach George O'Leary, the Knights won two Conference USA Championships (2007, 2010).
+Both of these resulted in an berth to play in the Liberty Bowl.
+At the time, the C-USA champion customarily received a berth to play in the Liberty Bowl against a member of the SEC.
+O'Leary also led the Knights to the American Athletic Conference championship in their first year in that league (2013), earning the conference's automatic berth to a BCS bowl game.
+In 2013–2014, The American did not contest a conference championship game, rather the champion was determined as the team(s) with the best intra-conference record.
+In 2014, the Knights clinched back-to-back titles, finishing in a three-way tie for first place, and were declared conference co-champions.

+The American Athletic Conference adopted a conference championship game beginning in 2015, and the Knights made three appearances.
+The Knights won the conference championship in 2017 under head coach Scott Frost, and again in 2018 under head coach Josh Heupel, for the program's second pair of back-to-back conference titles.
+As of 2024, UCF has not yet made an appearance in the Big 12 Championship Game.
+In their brief membership in the MAC, UCF never reached the MAC Championship Game.